 2019

-Administrative Law II (in Portuguese) (Teaching assistant)
+Administrative Law II (in Portuguese) (B.A.)

 Teaching assistant for Prof. Fernando Menezes